 If anyone loves me, he will obey my teaching.

 The Christian message in the United States at this time is producing spiritual infants.
-They think God desires to give them the desires of their heart at all times.
-They are not to suffer.
-Christ became poor that they might be rich.
-If they once say they accept Christ their mansion in Heaven is assured.
+They think that God desires to give them the desires of their heart at all times; that they are not to suffer; that Christ became poor that they might be rich; that if they once say they “accept Christ” their mansion in Heaven is assured.

 They know little or nothing of the eternal war between good and evil.
 They have been taught a lawless-grace, which is a substitute for growth in godly behavior.
 They are not being made a new creation of righteous behavior.
 They are waiting for a “rapture” that will take them to Heaven where they will receive their heart’s desires.